wp-plugins/karailievs-sitemap/readme.txt

 * Sitemap generates URLs according the permalinks settings

 == Installation ==
+1. Download the archive
 1. Upload `karailievs-sitemap` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a file named sitemap.xml in your blog folder.
 The file must be writable for the web server.
-See more instructions on [plugin's homepage](http://www.karailiev.net/karailievs-sitemap/)
+See more instructions on [plugin's homepage](http://blog.karailiev.net/karailievs-sitemap/)
-1. Turn the sitemap on via the Settings -> Sitemap screen
+1. Go to Settings -> Sitemap to configure
-1. Open your sitemap to test it (e.g. http://www.karailiev.net/sitemap.xml)
+1. Open your sitemap to test it (e.g. http://blog.karailiev.net/sitemap.xml)

 == Frequently Asked Questions ==
 = Does this plugin ping Google on change? =
 Yes, it does.

+= Does this plugin generate news sitemap? =
+Yes, it does.

+= Does this plugin include attachments? =
+Yes, it does (see the configuration).

+= Can I exclude pages/posts from the sitemap? =
+Yes, you can.
+There is a "Sitmap" box on the page/post edit page.
+You can set there custom priority or you can exclude the page/post from the sitemap.

-= Can I mess everything up? =
+= Can I set specific priority ot pages/posts? =
-I've tried to make the plugin easy to use and configure.
-Until you do not change the advanced settings it will work (good or bad).
-Changing the advanced settings may have unexpected (and unwanted) consequences.
+Yes, you can.
+There is a "Sitmap" box on the page/post edit page.
+You can set there custom priority or you can exclude the page/post from the sitemap.